-Students who are being recruited to a graduate program must be nominated by their graduate program department chair or director of graduate studies.
-Open to all qualified students, consideration will be given to nominees who currently or previously held membership as an undergraduate member of a MANRRS chapter at UK or other post-secondary institution, or have held Independent Membership in MANRRS.
-For more information about national MANRRS, see http://www.manrrs.org/.
+Students who are being recruited to a graduate program must be nominated by their director of graduate studies.
+All master's and Ph.D. students in the college are eligible to apply.
+Special consideration will be given to nominees who currently or previously held membership as an undergraduate member of a MANRRS chapter at UK or other post-secondary institution, or have held Independent Membership in MANRRS.
+For more information about national MANRRS, see http://www.manrrs.org.

-• Full-time status and a minimum 3.2 GPA for current students, or for year-two awardees
+- Full-time status and a minimum 3.2 GPA for year-two awardees (reappointments)

 - Copy of GRE scores, if the program requires the GRE

 - Evidence of departmental offer for a TA or RA position

 - Post-secondary transcripts (copies or unofficial transcripts are acceptable)